IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

     }
 ```

-This would allow reordering the rows and moving them between the pinned and unpinned rows collection.
+This would allow reordering the rows and moving them between the pinned and unpinned row collections.

 #### Demo